 Mistreatment of older adults represents a widespread problem and elder maltreatment is being increasingly recognized as a global health issue.
 Screening for potential elder maltreatment provides a method of identifying those who may be at risk and provides an opportunity for interventions to be instituted to decrease further incidence, decrease or prevent harm, and improve the overall quality of life for the elderly victim and their family and/or caregiver(s).
-As Schofield (2017) discussed, identification and proper interventions would assist in providing support to the elderly patient and their family or caregiver(s).
+Identification and proper interventions would assist in providing support to the elderly patient and their family or caregiver(s) [1].
 Providing support and early institution of interventions could potentially prevent actual abuse.
+The American College of Obstetricians and Gynecologists (ACOG) published a Committee Opinion in 2021 stating that ACOG "supports screening of patients older than 60 years to help identify victims of abuse and provide them with appropriate medical and psychosocial care and referrals" [2].

 Elder maltreatment has been largely overlooked and has been a contributing factor to the health and well-being of the elderly population.
 Healthcare providers should screen patients routinely for abuse and neglect.
 The process of standardized screening using one or a combination of validated assessment(s) and/or instrument(s) should be done to ensure that signs of abuse or neglect are not overlooked.
 Tools that aim to detect elder mistreatment in areas such as safety access, cognitive and emotional status, health and functional status, social and financial resources, and frequency, severity, and intent are recommended to be utilized.
 Assessment tools contribute to the identification of the factors linked in the development of elder abuse and, therefore, facilitate early interventions to prevent patient mortality or negative patient outcomes.
-Screening tools for elder abuse have the ability to provide a multidisciplinary objective assessment to detect potential elder abuse (Gallione, et al., 2017).
+Screening tools for elder abuse have the ability to provide a multidisciplinary objective assessment to detect potential elder abuse [3].

-Rosay and Mulford (2016) reviewed self-report data from the 2010 National Intimate Partner and Sexual Violence Survey (NISVS) to produce weighted estimates for past-year occurrences of abuse.
+Rosay and Mulford reviewed self-report data from the 2010 National Intimate Partner and Sexual Violence Survey (NISVS) to produce weighted estimates for past-year occurrences of abuse.
 Results from regression analysis showed "more than 1 in 10 adults who are 70 years of age or older (14.0%) have experienced some form of abuse in the past year, with 12.1% experiencing psychological abuse and 1.7% experiencing physical abuse.
-One in five victims (20.8%) were abused by both intimate and nonintimate partners."
-Williams, Davis, and Acierno (2017) discussed "the number of people age 65 and older will triple to well over one billion or 16% of the world's population by 2050" (p.
-45, para.
-1).
+One in five victims (20.8%) were abused by both intimate and nonintimate partners" [4].
+Williams, Davis, and Acierno discussed "the number of people age 65 and older will triple to well over one billion or 16% of the world's population by 2050" [5].

-Several studies noted that elder abuse is under-reported (Dong 2015, Pillemer et al. 2015, Ferrah et al. 2015).
-Health care providers, according to Dong, represent one of the lowest proportions of those reporting elder maltreatment and considers a failure to report elder abuse as a missed opportunity.
-Dong further states, "Almost all U.S. states have mandatory reporting legislation requiring healthcare professionals to report reasonable suspicions of elder abuse to APS.
-Despite these laws, many healthcare professionals are reluctant to report elder abuse because of concerns about lack of time, limited knowledge, fear of offending the individual and family, and sense of inability to make a difference" (p.1687).
-Hirst et al. (2016) also included other factors related to under-reporting of abuse such as lack of protocols to identify elder abuse, liability concerns, and limited availability of resources.
+Several studies noted that elder abuse is under-reported [6,7,8].
+Health care providers represent one of the lowest proportions of those reporting elder maltreatment and a failure to report elder abuse is a missed opportunity.
+Dong states, "almost all U.S. states have mandatory reporting legislation requiring healthcare professionals to report reasonable suspicions of elder abuse to APS.
+Despite these laws, many healthcare professionals are reluctant to report elder abuse because of concerns about lack of time, limited knowledge, fear of offending the individual and family, and sense of inability to make a difference" [6].
+Hirst et al. also included other factors related to under-reporting of abuse such as lack of protocols to identify elder abuse, liability concerns, and limited availability of resources [9].